 - a portfolio of your past experience (include any blogs, talks, contributions to Open Source, Kaggle).

-You'll be at an advantage if you've gained experience in an internship or placement during your degree.
-However, taking the initiative to learn the coding and programming skills needed on a personal level will also serve you well.
+Undertaking an internship or placement during your degree will give you an advantage.
+However, taking the initiative to learn the required coding and programming skills on a personal level, will also be helpful to your application.

-If possible, seek out a placement or internship opportunity to complete during your degree.
-However, as the role is relatively new experience in the exact sector isn't always essential, as long as you have experience that is closely related and the necessary qualifications.
+Seek out a placement or internship opportunity to complete during your degree, if you can.
+However, as the role is a relatively new one, there is more flexibility around this.
+In many cases, gaining some closely related experience and the necessary qualifications will be enough.